PM Johnson says UK in 'race against time' as it faces worst weeks of pandemic | Health

 "We shouldn't be facing the slowest recovery and we shouldn't be suffering the tragedy of so many deaths every day from this virus," he said.
 Ministers and health chiefs have pleaded with people to respect lockdown measures and stay at home, amid fears some people are not adhering to the rules strictly enough, along with concern that the virus is being spread in supermarkets.

 "Where we have to tighten them, we will," Johnson said of the rules.
-(Additional reporting by Guy Faulconbridge, Kate Holton, William Schomberg and James Davey; writing by Michael Holden; editing by Estelle Shirbon, Guy Faulconbridge and Angus MacSwan)
+(Additional reporting by Guy Faulconbridge, Kate Holton, William Schomberg, Paul Sandle and James Davey; writing by Michael Holden; editing by Estelle Shirbon, Guy Faulconbridge and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)